The Murder of James Dove and the Hanging in Chains of Michal Morey#

 June, 1736.
 Arreton.
 A woodcutter and his grandson set off to Newport to buy Necessaries.
 But they don’t return home to their cottage, a place called Sullens, that night.
 Nor the next…

-Although the original court records that later dealt with the case were lost, an account does exist, albeit, in brief, in volume LIII of the Political State of Great Britain, p535-6 [via Google Books]:
+Although the original court records that later dealt with the case were lost, an account does exist, albeit, in brief, in volume LIII of the Political State of Great Britain, p535-6:

 Micah Morey was accordingly executed on Saturday the 19th of March, but without making any particular Confession.
-He was hung in chains according to old statute under a law that required bodies of those hanged for murder to be either dissected or hung in chains:
+He was hung in chains according to old statute under a law that required bodies of those hanged for murder to be either dissected or hung in chains, a scene captured in a skipping rhyme claimed to have been sung by Arreton schoolchildren which I first came across in a locally published pamphlet from 1981, For Rooks and Ravens: The Execution of Michal Morey, Kenneth S. Phillips, IW Museum Publication No. 4, which I recall as follows:

 Michal Morey’s dead,